lf-lang/reactor-c/README.md

 * Tests in the `single-threaded` and `multithreaded` subdirectories will be run depending on parameters passed to `cmake`.

-To run unthreaded tests, execute the following.
+To run tests for the single-threaded runtime, execute the following.
 Note that `-U` is required to undefine a name that may be cached from a previous run.
 - `cd build`
 - `cmake .. -UNUMBER_OF_WORKERS`
 - `cmake --build .`
 - `make test`

-To run threaded tests, provide a nonzero number of workers when invoking `cmake`.
+To run tests for the multithreaded runtime, provide a nonzero number of workers when invoking `cmake`.
 For example:
 - `cmake .. -DNUMBER_OF_WORKERS=2`

 To define/undefine other preprocessor definitions such as `LOG_LEVEL`, pass them as